dashjoin/platform/README.md

 {"user": user}
 ```

-Note that any expression must be prefixed with =.
-If you omit this, the system treats the value as a constant string and the expression editor will show the message: "Constant, prefix expressions with =".

 If you delete the closing curly bracket, the system will tell you that the expression is invalid: line 1:13: missing '}'.
 Now enter the following expression that calls the built-in read:

 ```text